 This summary delivers the first presentation/impression of the project.
 In case the project is approved, this summary will also be used by the programme for communication purposes.
 Therefore make sure the text will be understandable by a non-expert public and will be both informative and appealing.

 It is recommended to write or adapt the project summary once all AF sections are filled in.

-A.3 Project partner overview
+A.3 Project budget overview

-This overview will be automatically generated based on your entries in section B - currently not available in Jems.
+This overview will be automatically generated based on your entries in section B.1.7 (step 2)